Tony Stewart: 2015 season

 After qualifying twelfth for the Kobalt 400, Stewart's fortunes did not improve as he finished 33rd, due to a pass-through penalty issued for a tire rolling out from his pit.

-At the 2015 CampingWorld.com 500 Stewart qualified seventeenth, however on lap 288, he crashed, grinding alongside the front-stretch barrier, resulting in a caution.
+At the 2015 CampingWorld.com 500, Stewart qualified seventeenth.
+On lap 288, he crashed, grinding alongside the front-stretch barrier, resulting in a caution.
 Stewart's teammate Harvick would eventually win.

 At the next race, the Auto Club 400, Stewart had a clean race until 36 laps till the end.
 He was racing Aric Almirola hard, and Martin Truex Jr. cut in front of Tony, creating a hole in Stewart's bodywork which required him to pit for repairs.
 Following the incident, Stewart confronted Truex post-race, however Stewart still felt he had reason to be happy bar the incident, saying "We are getting to where we were sniffing the edge of the top ten anyway all day," and that "this [race] is a big gain for us".

 In August, Stewart lent his private plane to the family of IndyCar driver Justin Wilson so they could fly out to Long Pond, Pennsylvania after Wilson was severely injured during a late-race crash; Wilson died several hours later.

 On September 27, 2015, Bob Pockrass reported that Stewart announced plans to retire from racing after the 2016 season.
 Stewart formally announced on September 30, 2015, confirming this and announcing that Clint Bowyer would replace him in the No. 14 in 2017.